 Part 3: Read

-- You’ll need to read The Best Practice Playbook for Animal Shelters along with some downloadable documents and guides to fulfill the requirements of the Foundational Course.
+- The Best Practice Playbook for Animal Shelters along with some downloadable documents and guides to fulfill the requirements of the Foundational Course.

 Part 4: Research